AnnexLabs/AnnexUI/README.md

 - Responsive layouts
 - Event handling

+Style considerations:
+- There are currently 65+ CSS variables that can be overriden
+- These control layouts, dimensions, colors, fonts and more

 Privacy and data considerations:
 - No data is stored in cookies or localStorage
 - Queries are only sent to your Typesense cluster; no middleware is present